Interview With Rizél De’Lano

 I would like to travel more in future.

 What Does Your Family Think Of Your Writing?

 Most of my family is deceased; I only have a sister in Australia, a brother in Zambia and my son who is a curriculum developer in online education, a lifestyle consultant on physical wellbeing and performance regarding health and movement.
 I don’t think my brother and sister even know what I do for a living.
 We are scattered and each does his/her own thing.
 But my son is very supportive.
 I have many friends who are simply awesome fun and sometimes give me moral support, but they don’t know what I do exactly.
 The Buksies thinks everything I create is great, because they had a hand in it [grin].

 How Do Books Get Published In Today’s Industry?

 The traditional way is still very difficult to break into as around every corner and under every stone is a writer who wants to get published in print.
 The competition is fierce.
 But there are many online market possibilities with the emerging of eReader apps on mobiles and tablets.
 So it is getting easier in digital markets, but to get it printed and distributed, remain a challenge.

-Another book, maybe travel and documentaries.
+Another book, maybe travel.

 No. Just do what you feel you have to do.
 Write what you feel you want to write.
 And be what you feel you have to be.